-Students who study Geography at Temple Moor develop their knowledge and understanding of how the world has been shaped by both natural and human processes as well as develop geographical investigative skills to prepare them for the future.
+Students who study Geography at Temple Moor develop their knowledge and understanding of how the world is shaped by both natural and human processes as well as develop geographical investigative skills to prepare them for their future.

 Key Stage 3

-In Year 8 students will study climatic hazards including the causes, effects, response and management of Tropical Storms, tornadoes, drought and forest fires.
+Students will study climatic hazards including the causes, effects, response and management of tropical storms, tornadoes, drought and forest fires.
 Students will judge how successful the response to hazards such as Super Storm Sandy were and be able to offer alternatives.
-Students also study current and prominent issues such as climate change and habitat destruction studying both the physical and human causes, evaluating the severity of the effects as well as whether mitigation or adaptation is the best strategy in dealing with the issue.
+Students also study current and prominent issues such as climate change and habitat destruction, studying both the physical and human causes, evaluating the severity of the effects as well as whether mitigation or adaptation is the best strategy in dealing with the issue.

-In Year 9 students develop these skills further in making the links between the effects of tectonic hazards and the short- and long-term responses, as well as how management of these hazards reduces the risk to humans.
-Students will also be able to independently analyse resources and use these to justify their decision in solving a geographical issue.
-Students will also conduct a fieldwork investigation including collecting primary and secondary data, using a range of suitable presentation techniques and analysing the data to reach a sound conclusion.
+Students develop their knowledge and competencies further in making the links between the effects of tectonic hazards and the short-term and long-term responses, as well as how management of these hazards reduces the risk to humans.
+Students will also be able to independently analyse resources and use these to justify their decision in solving geographical issues.
+Students continue to study current and prominent case studies and focus on the role they will have on these in the future such as plastic recycling and waste management.
+The final topic requires students to conduct a fieldwork investigation which includes collecting primary and secondary data, using a range of suitable presentation techniques, and analysing the data to reach a sound conclusion.

 Key Stage 4

-Key geographical and numerical skills have been embedded throughout the delivery of both physical and human units, to provide frequent opportunities for students to further develop these skills.
+Key geographical and numerical competencies have been embedded throughout the delivery of both physical and human units, to provide frequent opportunities for students to further develop these skills.

 Key Stage 5